Section 1: South End

 Garden Area #18N Follen Swale

-About: This gently sloping hill has been planted and pruned on several volunteer afternoons.
+About: This gently sloping hill has been plantings along the fencing in the back and sides.

 Garden Area #18S Braddock Hill